preethy-ak/chat-metrics/README.md

   Summary Tables, that tab was wired to the same table as "Merchant ID-wise Performance" instead of the BX-executive grouping — fixed so it now shows Seller (BX Name) rows as labeled.

+## Why Total Conversations can look much smaller than Total TC/MP Replies

+This came up because a live dashboard view showed Total Conversations far below Total TC Replies + Total MP Replies.
+Checked directly against your uploaded files — this is not a duplicate-counting bug:

+- `tc_chat_filtered_data.csv` (one of your two TC Usage Summary samples) has **both** a `TOTAL_CONVERSATIONS` column and `TC_REPLY_COUNT` / `MP_REPLY_COUNT` columns at the exact same row grain (per merchant/date/ channel).
+Summed across the whole file: 66,871 total conversations vs.
+  235,969 combined TC+MP replies — replies outnumber conversations by about **3.5x**, in the same file, on the same rows.
+- That ratio makes sense once you consider what each column counts: Total Conversations is chat *threads*, while TC/MP Reply counts are individual reply *messages*.
+A single conversation thread naturally contains several back-and-forth reply messages, so reply totals will always run several times higher than conversation totals — that's expected, not an error.
+- No duplicate rows were found in either TC Usage Summary sample file (checked for exact-duplicate rows, and for repeated merchant/date/channel combinations — the only repeats were rows where `CHANNEL` was "Unknown" but a real per-store channel was recorded in `NICKNAME_ID` instead, i.e. different stores, not duplicates).
+- The two scorecard groups also draw from different source files (Total Conversations from the three tracker workbooks; TC/MP Replies from the TC Usage Summary upload) and the TC Usage file isn't filtered by Platform/ Store the way the tracker data is — so the exact ratio you see will shift with your filters, but the direction (replies > conversations) is expected throughout.

+Given this, Total Conversations has **not** been removed — the gap is a real difference in units, not a bug.
+A caption now appears under the scorecard whenever a TC Usage file is loaded, explaining the units so this doesn't look like an error again.
+If you'd still rather remove Total Conversations, or label it more distinctly (e.g. "Conversations" vs "Reply Messages"), that's a one-line change — just say so.

 ## Number formatting